BCG-X-Official/facet/sphinx/source/contribution_guide.rst

 Python environment
 ~~~~~~~~~~~~~~~~~~~~~~
-There is a ``environment.yml`` provided in the repository root, which installs all required development
+There is a ``environment.yml`` file provided in the repository root, which installs all required development
 dependencies in the ``facet-development`` environment.

 .. code-block:: RST